International recognition of Israel: Present situation

-As of June 2024, 164 of the 192 total member states of the United Nations (UN) recognize Israel.
-28 UN member states do not recognize Israel: 15 members of the Arab League (Algeria, Comoros, Djibouti, Iraq, Kuwait, Lebanon, Libya, Mauritania, Oman, Qatar, Saudi Arabia, Somalia, Syria, Tunisia, and Yemen); ten non-Arab members of the Organization of Islamic Cooperation (Afghanistan, Bangladesh, Brunei, Indonesia, Iran, Malaysia, Maldives, Mali, Niger, and Pakistan); and Cuba, North Korea, and Venezuela.
+As of February 2026, 169 of the 192 other member states of the United Nations (UN) recognize Israel.
+Several states do not recognize Israel, including several members of the Arab League and other non-Arab members of the Organisation of Islamic Cooperation.
 In 2002, the Arab League proposed the recognition of Israel by Arab countries as a pathway towards a resolution of the Israeli–Palestinian conflict under the Arab Peace Initiative.
 Following the Abraham Accords, which were signed in September 2020 between Israel and the United Arab Emirates and Bahrain, the Palestinian National Authority condemned any Arab agreement with Israel as dishonourable, describing them as a betrayal to the Palestinian cause and a blow to their quest for an independent Palestinian state.

 The passports of some countries are not valid for travel to Israel, including Bangladesh, Brunei, Iran, Iraq, and Pakistan.
 Thirteen countries do not accept Israeli passports: Algeria, Bangladesh, Brunei, Iran, Iraq, Kuwait, Lebanon, Libya, Malaysia, Pakistan, Saudi Arabia, Syria, and Yemen.
 Some of these countries also do not accept passports of other countries whose holder has an Israeli visa or stamp on it.
 The stamp may be a visa stamp, or a stamp on entry or departure.
 Because of these issues, Israeli immigration controls do not stamp passports with an entry visa, instead issuing a separate insert which is discarded on departure.
 However, a stamp of another country which indicates that the person has entered Israel may frustrate that effort.
 For example, if an Egyptian departure stamp is used in any passport at the Taba Border Crossing, that is an indication that the person entered Israel, and a similar situation arises for land crossings into Jordan.
 Some countries also ban direct flights and overflights to and from Israel.
 In August 2020, the United Arab Emirates permitted direct flights from Israel, and Saudi Arabia and Bahrain authorized overflights for such flights.
 On 8 October 2020, Israel and Jordan reached an agreement to allow flights to cross over both countries' airspace.